Generic Name: ibrutinib (eye-BROO-ti-nib)

 Ibrutinib is used for:

 Treating mantle cell lymphoma (MCL).
 It is also used to treat chronic lymphocytic leukemia (CLL).
+It is also used to treat Waldenstrom's macroglobulinemia (WM).
+It may also be used for other conditions as determined by your doctor.

 Ibrutinib is a tyrosine kinase inhibitor.
 It works by helping to stop cancer cells from growing.